ElektraInitiative/libelektra/doc/help/elektra-namespaces.md

 instance.
 Start a new KDB instance if you need different special directories for different parts of your application.
-How to change the directory may be different dependent on the resolver, e.g. by using chdir or by setting the environment variable PWD.
+How to change the directory may be different dependent on the resolver, e.g. by using chdir or by setting the environment variable `PWD`.

 ## user

 On multi-user operating systems obviously every user wants her/his own configuration.
-The user configuration is located in the users home directory typically below the folder KDB_DB_USER.
-Other paths below the home directory are possible too (absolute path for resolver).
+The user configuration is located in the users home directory typically below the folder `KDB_DB_USER.` Other paths below the home directory are possible too (absolute path for resolver).